pnsaeta/p064/docs/SW-Installation.md

 Computation in this course will use Python and JupyterLab, which are open-source software that is free to install and use. **You are responsible** for making sure that you have a working setup on your personal computer; I offer here some guidance.

-* The current stable version of the Python language is 3.14, which is what I run by default.
+* The current stable version of the Python language is 3.14, which is what I run by default in a **virtual environment**.
 * It is possible to have multiple versions of Python installed on your computer.
 Virtual environments allow these different versions to avoid conflicting with one another.
 * On Unix-based systems (MacOS, Linux), you can launch Python from a terminal window by entering `python`.
 On Windows, use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install), which gives you a
 UNIX command line and all the utilities you need to run Python, pip, etc. You